College of Arts and Sciences

 Web Page: http://www.english.fsu.edu/

-The study of literature includes not only contemporary texts but also all the historical periods of British, American, and other literature.
+The study of literature, media, and culture includes not only contemporary texts but also all the historical periods of British, American, and other literature.
 In addition to familiar period or major authors courses such as the Victorian novel or Chaucer, students will also find courses in related subjects such as linguistics, popular culture, gender studies, multiethnic literature, folklore, postcolonial literature, modern European fiction, and literary theory.
-All of these courses contribute to the student's knowledge of human culture and how literary texts as cultural artifacts relate to other bodies of human knowledge such as philosophy, history, religion, psychology, classics, and modern languages.
+Courses will endeavor as well to broaden students' conceptualization of the close relationship between literary texts as cultural artifacts to include other forms of writing and media.

 The study of creative writing allows students to work not only in the familiar genres of poetry, fiction, drama, and the essay, but also to study related subjects such as rhetoric and composition theory.
 Students may also study the editorial and publishing process and take up internships in editing and publishing in a variety of settings.

 The study of editing, writing, and media engages students in the history, theories, and practices of textual formation.
 It provides writing-intensive courses focusing on the practical aspects of new media and print composition.
 Students also study the history of textuality as well as hands-on courses in visual rhetoric, editing, and publishing.

 The English honors program, traditionally the largest in the University, invites the very best students to supplement regular major work with specialized seminars and independent thesis work.